bzminer/bzminer/README.md

     "amd_only": false, // only mine using amd cards

-    "lhr_stability": 100, // adjustment for lhr unlock.
-Effects are still fairly unknown, play with it
+    "lhr_stability": [100], // adjustment for lhr unlock for each card.
+Lower values = higher stability, higher values = lower stability

+    "lhr_exception_reboot": false, // if set to true, will reboot the pc if the LHR exception is triggered (which requires a hard device reset)

     "lock_config": false, // if true, bzminer will never write to this file